liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 This can alternatively be configured in the Control Panel under *Portal Settings* &rarr; *Authentication*.

-Now let's create a new default user for SharePoint by running the following steps:
+Now let's create a new default user for SharePoint by running the following
+steps:

-1. Startup your server and login as the administrator.
+1. Start up your server and login as the administrator.
 2. In the Control Panel, go to *Add* &rarr; *New* &rarr; *User* and create the default user for SharePoint.
 3. Use *Administrator* for the Screen Name and *password* for the Password.